DETAILED ACTION

 Claim 2, Kirsch in view of Hung further teaches:

-The method of claim 1, wherein the received signal contains at least one of a first echo, a second echo, and a third echo (Kirsch, Paragraphs [0055-0056], Each ultrasonic sensor 104 transmits ultrasonic signals 110 which are partially reflected from an object 112 as an echo 114 (see Kirsch, Paragraph [0053]).
+The method of claim 1, wherein the received signal contains at least one of the first echo, the second echo, and the third echo (Kirsch, Paragraphs [0055-0056], Each ultrasonic sensor 104 transmits ultrasonic signals 110 which are partially reflected from an object 112 as an echo 114 (see Kirsch, Paragraph [0053]).
 Therefore, in an array of ultrasonic sensors 104, e.g. at least three sensors, it would have been obvious to one of ordinary skill in the art, at the time of filing, for at a plurality of echoes 114 to be generated in response to the plurality of ultrasonic sensor 104, e.g. at least three echoes.).

 Claim 3, Kirsch in view of Hung further teaches: